Also known as: Time Splitter: Jikuu no Shinryakusha (JP)

 This game has a notes page

-Free Radical Design sought to improve everything from the original TimeSplitters, and they sure succeeded in doing so.
-Widely regarded as one of the best FPSes of the 6th generation, TimeSplitters 2 leverages the best of classic Rare-era shooters with a hint of modern controls and ever-so expansive multiplayer capabilities.
+Free Radical sought to improve everything from the original TimeSplitters, and they certainly succeeded.
+Widely regarded as one of the best FPSes of console gaming's sixth generation, TimeSplitters 2 leverages the best of classic Rare-era shooters with a hint of modern controls and ever-so-expansive multiplayer capabilities.

 Let's do the TimeSplit again!